-As a starting point we need to ensure that all the relevant agreements are in order, i.e. we need to verify that all IPR’s have been properly assigned to the company.
+As a starting point we need to ensure that all the relevant agreements are in order.
+We need to verify that all IPR’s have been properly assigned to the company.
 This means that the shareholder(s) / founder(s), employee(s) and independent contractor(s) who have contributed to the assets of the company have assigned their respective IPR’s to the company.

 Moreover, in many cases, founders have acquired domain names, registered the trademarks or have made other arrangements relating to elemental IPR’s for the operation of the company, i.e. assets, which have not been assigned to the company.

 Fundamental IPR’s can sometimes also be subject to third-party software licenses.
-It is important to analyze that the company has broad enough rights to fully develop and commercialize them, including subcontracted parts of the products and/or services.
-This includes the right to commercially utilize, modify, further develop and make derivative works of the software.
+It is important to analyze if the company has broad enough rights to fully develop and commercialize them.
+This includes the subcontracted parts of the products and/or services.
+Furthermore, it also includes the right to commercially utilize, modify, further develop and make derivative works of the software

 Competitor analysis is also a practical way to understand the risks of potential IPR infringement claims.
 Terms and conditions relating to IPR infringement in the agreements, limitation of liability clauses and IPR warranties are significant in cases when for example subcontractor work is used or the service offering is partially subject to third party products or services.

-Protection of confidential information is also a focal point of the protection of IPR and we will investigate the management of it as part of the IPR strategy planning.
+Protection of confidential information is also a focal point of the protection of IPR .
+We also investigate the management of it, as part of the IPR strategy planning.
 It is especially important in case the client has created something that may be patentable.